Binary Constraint Satisfaction Problems Defined by Excluded Topological Minors: Forbidding patterns

 \begin{definition}[\cite{Cohen12:pivot}] For any $k \geq 1$, the star pattern with 3 branches, each of length $k$, where exactly two points are merged in the central part, as shown in Figure~\ref{fig:pivot}, is called Pivot($k$). \end{definition}

-\begin{theorem}[\cite{Cohen12:pivot}] For any $k \geq 1$, the negative pattern Pivot(k) shown in Figure~\ref{fig:pivot} is sub-pattern tractable, as are all negative patterns $P$ such that $\SP{P}{Pivot(k)}$; all other negative patterns are sub-pattern $\NP$-complete. \end{theorem} To go beyond this result and define a wider range of restricted classes we use Definition~\ref{def:top-minor} to define restricted classes of binary CSP instances by forbidding the occurrence of certain patterns as topological minors in those instances. \begin{definition} Let $\cal S$ be a set of patterns.
+\begin{theorem}[\cite{Cohen12:pivot}] For any $k \geq 1$, the negative pattern Pivot(k) shown in Figure~\ref{fig:pivot} is sub-pattern tractable, as are all negative patterns $P$ such that $\SP{P}{Pivot(k)}$; all other negative patterns are sub-pattern $\NP$-complete. \end{theorem} \begin{example} By Theorem~\ref{thm:pivotSPtractable} all the negative patterns shown in Figures~\ref{fig:acyclic}, \ref{fig:K15} and \ref{fig:NPCstars} are sub-pattern NP-complete. \end{example} To go beyond the earlier results for forbidden sub-patterns~\cite{Cohen12:pivot,ccez15:jcss,Cooper15:dam,EscamocherThesis}, and define a wider range of restricted classes, we use Definition~\ref{def:top-minor} to define restricted classes of binary CSP instances by forbidding the occurrence of certain patterns as topological minors in those instances. \begin{definition} Let $\cal S$ be a set of patterns.

-We denote by \ForbTM{\cal S} the set of all binary CSP instances $I$ such that for all $P \in S$ it is not the case that $\TM{P}{\PI{I}}$. \end{definition}
+We denote by \ForbTM{\cal S} the set of all binary CSP instances $I$ such that for all $P \in {\cal S}$ it is not the case that $\TM{P}{\PI{I}}$. \end{definition}

 \begin{definition} We will say that a pattern $P$ is \emph{topological-minor tractable} if \ForbTM{\{P\}} is tractable; we will say that a pattern $P$ is \emph{topological-minor $\NP$-complete} if \ForbTM{\{P\}} is $\NP$-complete. \end{definition}